Wind and rain hit UK as New Year’s Eve events cancelled

 Meanwhile in the Highlands, the risk of “severe” flooding has been downgraded by the Scottish Environment Protection Agency, however the Met Office continues to warn some communities could be cut off by blizzards.

-In the region, flooding closed the A9 at Tomich on Tuesday morning and a landslide closed the A835 between Fortrose and Avoch.
+In the region, flooding closed the A9 at Tomich on Tuesday morning and a landslide closed the A832 between Fortrose and Avoch.

-ScotRail said the railway between Dingwall and Inverness is closed due to “heavy” flooding, impacting services on the Far North Line – where there are more than a dozen floods and a landslip – and the Kyle of Lochalsh to Inverness route.
+Flooding and a landslip closed the Far North Line while the railway between Dingwall and Inverness was closed for several hours due to floods

 The Met Office said: “North and east of (and including) Perthshire, precipitation is likely to fall as snow, especially over high ground, with 10-20cm accumulating above 150-200 metres, with several centimetres accumulating at lower elevations away from windward coasts.